Project-SAN/AURORA/docs/zkmb-hornet-protocol.md

    - It runs `verify(proof, [commitment, aux])`.
    - Success: drop the capsule bytes and forward the remaining payload.
    - Failure: return `Error::PolicyViolation`, drop the packet, and log only `policy_id` + result.
+   - In the TCP router demo, the node also emits a **Reject** frame back to the client.

 5. **Destination**
    - The last hop receives only the application payload and handles it per normal HORNET delivery rules.